 Babies' delicate skin can easily become red and inflamed when it is in continual contact with urine and faeces.
 Here's a few tips for preventing and healing nappy rash:

-* Bath your baby daily to cleanse the nappy area.
+- Bath your baby daily to cleanse the nappy area.
 Do not use harsh soaps that contain chemicals as these can contribute to skin irritation.
-Try Soap Guru certified organic coconut oil soap - it's totally chemical-free and full of nutrients that nourish the skin whilst gently cleansing it.
+If you do want to use a soap rather than just water, try using a little bit of The Herb Farm Soothe and Repair Soap, it's natural and full of nutrients that nourish, soothe and help repair the skin whilst gently cleansing it.

-* After bathing ensure that your baby's nappy area is gently but thoroughly dried and then use Power of Nature Organic Lavender Baby Powder on the skin surface of the nappy area - this is the best talc-free, all natural baby powder for getting rid of nappy rash and preventing it from reoccurring.
+- After bathing ensure that your baby's nappy area is gently but thoroughly dried and then use Power of Nature Organic Lavender Baby Powder on the skin surface of the nappy area - this is the best talc-free, all-natural baby powder for getting rid of nappy rash and preventing it from reoccurring.
 It draws moisture and impurities away from the skin and alleviates the redness, inflammation and irritation associated with nappy rash.
-Simply the best way to soothe and heal your baby's skin naturally.